sentientmonkey/nix-talk/slides.md

 ::: notes
 I've tried a lot of different tools to solve these problems.
 They've all had different drawbacks.
-Either they don't really work for all environments, they rely on virtualization, or they solve the problem for one specific language.
+Either they don't really work for all environments, they rely on virtualisation, or they solve the problem for one specific language.
 :::